ooni/ooni.org/content/post/2022-state-of-internet-censorship-indonesia/index.md

 | www.megaproxy.com      | 207          | 0 (0%)      | 0 (0%)          | 5 (2.42%)     | 202 (97.58%) |

- _A sample of anonymization and circumvention websites blocked in Indonesia_
+Table: A sample of anonymization and circumvention websites blocked in Indonesia

 ##### LGBTQ+